 The common agricultural policy (CAP) supports the vibrancy and economic viability of rural communities through rural development measures (the so-called second pillar).

 The rural development measures reinforce the market measures and income supports of the CAP with strategies and funding to strengthen the EU’s agri-food and forestry sectors, environmental sustainability, and the wellbeing of rural areas in general.

-The three long-term rural development objectives for the 2014-20 period include:
+The three long-term rural development objectives for the EU include:

 - fostering the competitiveness of agriculture;

 - ensuring the sustainable management of natural resources, and climate action;